-On a fateful day in Sydney I met a woman I knew only as a name, a beneficiary in my father’s will.
-My quest was for information regarding my son who has Asperger’s syndrome; her agenda was to prove to me that she knew my father intimately by showing me the love letters that justified the benefits she received after his death.
+On a fateful day in Sydney I met a woman I knew only as a name, a beneficiary in the will of the person I knew as ‘father‘.
+My quest was for information regarding my daughter who had died, and my son who has a disability; her agenda, to prove the legitimacy of her legal claim on the estate.
 ‘Not my concern’ I thought, ‘What’s done is done and it was never about the money’.

 We said our farewells and parted.
-She continued to add tit bits of information on life with my father: ‘The lady next door said that your father had said two of the children were adopted’.
+She continued to add morsels of information on their life together.
+‘The lady next door said that he had said two of the children were adopted’.
 This was third hand information but the seed was planted and this information relevant to me, demanded to be proved or disproved.

-Letters sent, suspicion grew regarding my Particulars of Birth certificate which did not contain my parents’ details.
-Research on adoption stated that adopting mothers were reluctant to talk to their adopted children about their pregnancy and birth.
+Letters sent, suspicion grew regarding my Particulars of Birth certificate which did not contain the details of the people who I had known as my parents.
+Research on adoption suggested that people who adopted children were reluctant to talk to the children they had adopted, about their pregnancy and birth.

-I tested this on my mother and was astonished by her text book dismissal of my question about her pregnancy and my delivery was “Oh it was all so long ago” but she happily recounted details about two of my brothers who were her natural children.
+I tested this on the person I had known as my mother and was astonished by her text book dismissal of my question about her pregnancy and my delivery as “Oh it was all so long ago” but she happily recounted details about the pregnancies of two of her children.
 My heart sank and all that remained was the letter dispelling or cementing my fear.